 You also might be interested in

-ExxonMobil and Saudi Basic Industries Corporation (SABIC) have selected a[...]
+Saudi Basic Industries Corporation (SABIC) names Khalid Al-Dabbagh as new[...]